East Cornwall · PL30

 Why Blisland is its own job.

-Conservation Area covers the green and church area; Bodmin Moor AONB across the parish.
+Around Blisland (PL30), conservation Area covers the green and church area; Bodmin Moor AONB across the parish.
 Isolated dwelling policy applies strictly across the moor.
 For loft conversion specifically, parts of Blisland sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Blisland project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Blisland properly up front saves more time than any drawing tool ever will.
+Most of our loft conversion work in Blisland lands on post-war bungalows, with detailing that has to nod to the wider Lanivet streetscape.

 Planning note